RafaelPintroSchmitt/neuralnet-counterfactuals/README.md

 ### Performance
 The model performs reasonably well.
 Be reminded that the outcome of interest is the percentile of the difference in worker's party vote share for each year.
 Also, let us define $R^2_{GAT} = 1 - \frac{MSE_M}{MSE_R}$, where $MSE_M$ is the mean-squared error of the model - in terms of percentile predicted - and $MSE_R$ is the mean-squared error under random guesses.

-I trained the model, 300 forward passes and optimization steps, a hundred times, obtaining different parametrizations for each[^6^].
+I trained the model, 300 forward passes and optimization steps, a hundred times, obtaining different parametrizations for each.
 The testing is simple: I take the set of cities in the test set, which were not used in training, select half at random and make their outcome variable equal to zero.
 Then, I input the resulting dataset into the model and evaluate it on its ability to guess the dropped cities' outcomes correctly.

 On average, $R^2_{GAT}\approx 0.8$ in the training set, and its accuracy - getting the percentile exactly right - is 2 to 3 times higher than random guesses.
 The performance on training and test sets is similar, which indicates overfitting is likely not an issue, and the model is on average unbiased from 2010 to 2018.
 I will come back to this last point.

 ### Treatment Effect Evaluation
 We can finally turn to the evaluation of treatment effects using the neural network's prediction as counterfactuals.
 Be reminded that I define as "treated" those cities with wind-death covariance above the median in their state.

 For the years 2010 through 2022, I omit the outcomes of the treated cities and feed the data into the network.
 I get predictions for each treated city which are based only on the control cities (and covariates of the treated cities).
-For each year, I record the bias of the predictions (average error across cities) and repeat the training and evaluation 100 times[^7^].
+For each year, I record the bias of the predictions (average error across cities) and repeat the training and evaluation 100 times.
 I perform the same exercise randomly selecting "treatment" units at every training procedure and year, as a placebo test.

 The results are plotted in the following picture: